krutoo/rglk/README.md

 ## usage
 ### Dungeon
 Object of class Dungeon generates a random two-dimensional map consisting of walls and floors.
-You can decide the size of rooms, the number and density of location.
+You can decide the size of rooms, rooms amount and density of location.
 ```
 var dungeon = new rglk.Dungeon({
 	roomAmount: 64,